“How do I get a college coach to notice my son?”

 The second part will be more important than the first.

-First, to be noticed by a college in wrestling you will need to consistently place in the following events:
+First, to be noticed by a college program you will need to place in the following events consistently:

 FLO Nationals, Fargo, Super 32, NHSCA, High School State Tournament, Eastern States (for NY Wrestlers), and other major national wrestling tournaments.